adrian-sit/paperprobe/README.md

 ## Motivation

-I took a LLM-paper seminar class, whenever I tried to ask any LLM to think discussion questions based on the paper, it always generate very superficial or weird questions.
-However in class, many people have asked many insightful questions, and I have learned a lot on how to critique different papers.
-I wanted to explore if there are methods for the LLM to learn how to think better questions through an example dataset I have and through agentic workflows, for example learning from online peer reviews of other papers, or other methods.
+I took an LLM-paper seminar class, and whenever I tried to ask an LLM to think of discussion questions based on a paper, it always generated very superficial or strange questions.
+In class, however, many people asked genuinely insightful questions, and I learned a lot about how to critique different papers.
+I wanted to explore whether there are methods for an LLM to learn how to ask better questions, using an example dataset I have and through agentic workflows, for example, learning from online peer reviews of other papers, or other methods.

 ## Goals
 ### Learning Goals